If your air conditioner is humming but won’t start, the issue may be due to a lack of power or an electrical component malfunction.

 This switch may have tripped due to an overload caused by too much pressure in the cylinder head or from something obstructing its airflow such as dust and debris.

-Additionally, if your air conditioner has been idle for some time or hasn’t been used recently, it can sometimes take multiple attempts before it will kick on again due to low refrigerant levels in its system.
+Additionally, suppose your air conditioner has been idle for some time or hasn’t been used recently.
+In that case, it can sometimes take multiple attempts before it will kick on again due to low refrigerant levels in its system.

-Regardless of what issue might be causing this problem with your compressor however; professional advice should always be sought after so that proper diagnosis and repair can take place without risking further damage or injury from improper handling of potentially hazardous material like refrigerants or high-voltage wires inside an air conditioning unit.
+Regardless of what issue might be causing this problem with your compressor, however, professional advice should always be sought so that proper diagnosis and repair can take place without risking further damage or injury from improper handling of potentially hazardous material like refrigerants or high-voltage wires inside an air conditioning unit.

 .